Mobility and balance

 Stretching: the honest take

-Static stretching is mildly useful for restoring range of motion.
-It does not reliably prevent injury or improve performance.
-Active mobility work — moving through ranges with control — is more effective for both.
+Static stretching held for 30+ seconds is mildly useful for restoring range of motion in chronically shortened tissue.
+It does not reliably prevent training injury or improve performance, and the pre-workout static-stretch ritual most adults grew up with may slightly impair maximal power output for ~20 minutes afterward.
+Active mobility work — moving slowly through ranges with control, often loaded — is more effective for both function and joint health.

 Further reading